 Detailed descriptions of all of the assignments for the ROV project, including the format of the assignment, what is required for each assignment, and advice on how to do well.

-A set of pre-built 3D models of common ROV parts, including the payload, camera, and thrusters.
+Log in to Onshape using your U-M email address and you will have access to a set of pre-built 3D models of common ROV parts, including the payload canisters, camera, and thrusters.
 Please use these when creating your 3D model -- it will save you time and frustration!
+Note: Lab 3 walks you through examples of how to use the parts library!

 Preliminary Design Review